History of Belfast: The Troubles

 Despite the ceasefires of 1994, the city remains scarred by the conflict between the two communities.
 In all, nearly 1,500 people died in political violence in the city from 1969 on.
 Most of Belfast is highly segregated.
 Enclaves of one community surrounded by another (e.g., the Protestant Glenbryn estate in North Belfast, and the Catholic Short Strand in east Belfast) feel under siege.
 Fitful paramilitary activity continues, often directed inwards as in the loyalist feuds and the killing of Catholic Robert McCartney by PIRA members in December 2004.

 In 1997, unionists lost control of the Belfast City Council for the first time in its history, with the Alliance Party of Northern Ireland gaining the balance of power between nationalists and unionists.
 This position was confirmed in the council elections of 2001 and 2005.
 Since then it has had two Catholic mayors, one from the Social Democratic and Labour Party (SDLP) and one from Sinn Féin.

 21st Century Belfast

 The formation of the Laganside Corporation in 1989 heralded the start of the regeneration of the River Lagan and the surrounding areas while other transformed areas include the Cathedral Quarter and the Victoria Square area.
 However segregation continues, with occasional low-level street violence in isolated flashpoints, and the construction of new Peace Lines.

 However, since the Good Friday Agreement in 1998, there has been major redevelopment in the city including Victoria Square, the Titanic Quarter and Laganside as well as the Odyssey complex and the landmark Waterfront Hall.

 In 2012 protests and riots broke out by disillusioned unionists following a change of law about the Union Jack flown on the City Hall.

+On 28 August 2018, the newer refurbished Bank Buildings, site of a large Primark store in Belfast city centre, caught fire and burned for three days.
+One theory as to how conflagration began was that a worker accidentally left a blow torch ignited on the roof.
+The wind subsequently knocked the torch on its side causing the fire.
+An invest of £100 million was secured to painstakingly rebuild the historic, listed building.
+The structure was digitally mapped and carefully disassembled and stored in on-site shipping containers.
+Each salvageable brick was labelled and reused as the building was restored.
+Any piece that was too badly damaged was replaced with the closest material to the original.
+Primark Bank Buildings was re-opened on 1 November 2022 to much fanfare and was staff by 500 workers, 300 of which were new jobs.